osmandapp/docs/content/osmand/widgets/configure-screen.md

 ---
 title: "Configure Screen"
 intro: "Configure screen button gives an opportunity to customize items visibility on the map screen.
-This menu allows you to enable Quick action, the widgets on the right and left panels and the remaining elements."
+This menu allows you to enable Quick action, the widgets and remaining elements."
 versions: '*'
 ---